A EUCLIDEAN INTERPRETATION OF SPECIAL RELATIVITY

-PAPER 1: A Euclidean alternative to Minkowski space-time diagram.
+PAPER 1 (New): A proposed Euclidean alternative to Minkowski space-time diagram.

 PAPER 2: A Euclidean space analogue of a moving body.